luapower/website/www/md/philosophy.md

 ## NO DIRECTORIES

 This may be a hard sell but I stand by it.
 Directories are evil.
-Not so much because of semantics (hierarchical classification systems are evil), but because of the tools we use (file browsers, code editors, IDEs, command line) suck at working with them.
-You don't have instant search in most of them (sublime text excepted), but you have to "navigate" them instead (this is true for GUIs and it's true for the command line as well).
-Also, one of the major reasons for directory hierarchies is structuring information for humans to consume in the learning phase.
+Not so much because of semantics (i.e. hierarchies, which by definition only present a single perspective of a system), but because of the tools we use (file browsers, code editors, IDEs, command line) suck at working with them.
+You don't have instant search in most of them (Sublime Text excepted), but instead you have to _navigate_ them (this is true for GUIs and it's true for the command line as well).
+Also, one of the major reasons for directory hierarchies is structuring information for humans to consume _in the learning phase_.
 In the case of a module distribution, the structure of a package is the same for all packages.
 Thus the juxtaposition of files from many modules doesn't make things less organized.
-If you feel uneasy about a long flat list of files, try `./git -all make-hardlinks` and inspect the contents of packages from the `_git` directory.
+If you feel uneasy about a long flat list of files, try `./git -all make-hardlinks` and inspect the contents of packages from the `.mgit` directory.

 Philosophy aside, having all the modules in the same directory is the way `require()` works by default, which means there's no need to add a custom